chrismacp/chrismacp.github.io/_posts/2018-03-18-change-skygo-account-on-macos.md

    2. Scroll through the list or use the search feature to find a folder called "Application Support" and inside of that you should find another directory with a name containing  "Sky Go Player" which you should then right click and "Move to trash".
-There may be more than one, I deleted everything that was sky related this new app os the only thing that will be used now.
+There may be more than one, I deleted everything that was Sky related as I will only be using this new app going forward.

 ## Delete the config that's left behind